Columbia Falls, Maine

 Columbia Falls is a town in Washington County, Maine, United States.
 The population was 476 at the 2020 census.

 It derives its name from the Class I-III Rapids on the Pleasant River (Pleasant Bay) that flow through the town.
 Columbia Falls and its Washington County neighbor Columbia, Maine were once the same town.
 However in 1863 Columbia Falls formed its own town.

-In 2023 the community gained national attention after a proposal to build the world's tallest flagpole (1,461 feet (445 meters) high—taller than the Empire State Building) -- in a $1 billion project that includes a 4,000 seat auditorium in dubbed the Flagpole of Freedom Park.
+In 2023 the community gained national attention after a proposal to build the world's tallest flagpole (1,461 feet (445 meters) high—taller than the Empire State Building)—in a $1 billion project that includes a 4,000 seat auditorium in dubbed the Flagpole of Freedom Park.

 The project has been proposed by local businessman Morrill Worcester whose company Worcester Wreath Co. which expanded to Wreaths Across America and donates more than one million wreaths to military cemeteries and gravesites around the world.

+The project was abandoned February of 2024.

 History

 The town began as Township 13 SD, BPP, which was joined together with Township 12 by the Massachusetts General Court on February 8, 1796, and incorporated as Columbia.
 It was settled soon after the Revolutionary War.
 On March 25, 1863, the town was set off from Columbia and incorporated as Columbia Falls.

 Lumbering and shipbuilding brought the town prosperity and endowed it with some fine early architecture.
 This includes the Ruggles House (1818–1820), an exquisite Federal home that is now a museum, and the Union Church (1849), a Greek Revival meeting house which since 1902 has housed the town hall, library and archives.
 The Washington County Railroad arrived at Columbia Falls in 1898.
 Tourism and harvesting blueberries are important industries today, together with producing Christmas trees and wreaths.